 - Who is the book meant for – green newbies, experienced tree huggers, kids, etc. and does it hit that target audience?

-*NOTE: If you’d like to use this criteria at your own blog, and help put an end to shoddy reviews, feel free.
-Please just make sure to add the following blurb to the end of the criteria; “This Green Review Criteria is copyright 2009 Jennifer Chait and is used with permission.”
+*NOTE: If you’d like to help put an end to shoddy product reviews at websites and blogs, feel free to use the above product review criteria at your own site.
+Please just make sure to add some variation of the following blurb to the end of the criteria; “This product review criteria is copyright 2009 Jennifer Chait and is used with permission.”